Centrifugal pump curves show ‘pressure’ as head, which is the equivalent height of water with S.G. = 1.

 Q7.
 My pump is making a humming noise and will not start.

 A7.
 There are a few problems associated with this

-- The pumps motor start capacitor could of failed
+- The pumps motor start capacitor could have failed

-- The pump has ran dry and melted the internals of the pump
+- The pump has run dry and melted the internals of the pump